JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 </p>
 </details>

 <details><summary><b>2.
-Can you guess, based on looking at the spectra, how the mean transverse mass has to be ordered for the different species?</b></summary>
+Can you deduce, based on looking at the spectra, how the mean transverse mass has to be ordered for the different species? </b></summary>
 <p>
 Higher mean transverse mass leads to flatter spectra.
 </p>
 </details>

 <details><summary><b>3.
-How is the shape of the spectra effected by the rescattering?
-Can you confirm you observation with the mean pT plot?</b></summary>
+Can you notice something particular about the shape of the spectra (even though the statistics is limited)?
+Can you confirm you observation with the mean pT plot? </b></summary>
 <p>
-**Main result of this session: Mean pT of protons increases significantly (by around 30%) due to the afterburner rescattering stage.** This can also be seen as a flattening of the proton pT spectrum.
+**The main result of this session: Mean pT of protons increases significantly (by around 30%) due to the afterburner rescattering stage.** This can also be seen as a flattening of the proton pT spectrum.
 </p>
 </details>